 If they’re particularly bothered in those areas, you can squirt your fingers and gently apply by rubbing your fingers AROUND those areas – not in or on them.

-With eyes, if I need to apply around the eyes, I only apply UNDER the eyes to avoid any drips that might harm their eyeballs.
+If I need to apply around the eyes, I only apply UNDER the eyes to avoid any drips that might harm their eyeballs.

 We’ve found this to work to provide some relief during particularly muggy & buggy days.